DjangoGirls/tutorial/en/python_introduction/README.md

 As you can see, you can access different objects in your list by using the list's name and the object's index inside of square brackets.

-To delete something from your list you will need to use __indexes__ as we learnt above and the __del__ statement (del is an abbreviation for delete).
+To delete something from your list you will need to use __indexes__ as we learnt above and the `pop()` method.
 Let's try an example and reinforce what we learnt previously; we will be deleting the first number of our list.

     >>> print(lottery)
     [59, 42, 30, 19, 12, 3, 199]
     >>> print(lottery[0])
     59
-    >>> del lottery[0]
+    >>> lottery.pop(0)
     >>> print(lottery)
     [42, 30, 19, 12, 3, 199]